As you get older, especially if you’re over 65, you might find that your memory isn’t what it used to be.

 Check out these two short videos from local GP Dr Roshan Jayalath – the benefits of seeking advice for memory problems and how you can lower the risk of developing dementia.

 If you’re worried about dementia, the NHS has produced an about dementia guide with more information.
-Or if you’re worried about your memory, or the memory of someone close to you, take a look at this leaflet from The Alzheimer’s Society, who also offer legal advice.
+Or if you’re worried about your memory, or the memory of someone close to you, take a look at this handbook from the Alzheimer’s Society, who also offer legal advice.

 See the Social Care Institute for Excellence (SCIE) dementia web page for more information on early diagnosis.